jonatankruszewski/m201-mongodb-mongodb-performance/notes.md

 - [ ] Hybrid index builds block all reads and writes to the collection being indexed.
 - [ ] Hybrid index builds block all reads and writes to the database that holds the collection being indexed.
 - [ ] Background index builds are now faster.
-- [X] MongoDB now only has one index buid type available
+- [X] MongoDB now only has one index build type available
 - [ ] Foreground index builds are now non-blocking.

 ### QUERY PLANS